 The Mont St Michel, in Normandy but at the limit with Brittany, is only 50 kilometres away.
 It’s an excellent visit and can be perfect as a bundle with Saint-Malo for a great weekend gateway.
 If you have time to add Dinan to it, it’s a lovely town too.

 I used to spend my summer holidays just nearby it when I was very young, in a small town named Cancale, reputed for its oysters.
-You can find many seafood restaurants there, in the city centre and on the port.
-There is a very nice hike to do there called “le Chemin des Douaniers” to go to “la Pointe du Grouin”, to admire the bay and, if the weather allows it, you can see far away the Mont Saint Michel.
+You can find many seafood restaurants there, in the city centre and at the port.
+There is a very nice hike to do there called “le Chemin des Douaniers” to go to “la Pointe du Grouin”, to admire the bay and, if the weather allows it, you can see the Mont Saint Michel far away.